-In Unit 4, students compare the presentation of ideas, issues and themes in texts.
+Students also analyse arguments and the use of persuasive language and strategies in written, visual, audio and/or audio-visual texts.
 They create an oral presentation intended to position audiences about an issue currently debated in the media.

-- Develop an understanding of the world of the text - Analyse the way authors construct meaning - Understand how meaning is influence by the contexts in which a text is created and read - Compare ideas, issues, and themes in multimodal texts - Use the conventions of discussion - Analyse the literary features used to construct the author's voice and style - Analyse the way arguments are constructed to be persuasive - Present to an audience using oral conventions - Plan, draft, and edit written pieces using Australian Standard English
+- Develop an understanding of the world of the text - Analyse the ways authors construct meaning - Understand how meaning is influenced by the contexts in which a text is created and read - Analyse ideas, issues, and themes in texts - Use the conventions of discussion - Analyse the literary features used to construct voice and style - Analyse the way arguments are constructed to be persuasive - Present to an audience using oral conventions - Plan, draft, and edit written pieces using Australian Standard English

-- Creative responses to text
+- · Creative responses to text

-- · Analytical responses to text
+- Analytical responses to text

 - Oral presentations

 - Analysis of argument and persuasive language

 - School Assessed Coursework (SACs)

-- Examinations
+- Examination